wwang-17/DATA146/project5.2.md

 Based on both test score and accuracy, 5000 trees is most likely to return the best model.

+* Also test the minimum number of samples required to split an internal node with a range of values From a range of (20, 30) for minimum number of samples to split, the number of 22 returns the best results with testing score at 0.5461200585651538.

 #### standardized

 * 100 trees